Safer Speeds Around Schools

 Frequently Asked Questions (FAQs)

-All 20 schools across the district will be included.
+All 20 schools across the district are included.

 Yes – we consulted with the community under the 2022 Rule about lowering speeds around schools.
 The key difference between what we consulted on then and what we are required to do now is the mandatory introduction of variable speed zone times, instead of permanent speed limit reductions.

-NZTA is providing a funding contribution for costs to implement the variable speed limit changes outside schools at our agreed funding assistance rate of 73%, with the remaining 27% being ratepayer funded (up to $85,000).
+NZTA provided a funding contribution for costs to implement the variable speed limit changes outside schools at our agreed funding assistance rate of 73%, with the remaining 27% being ratepayer funded (up to $85,000).

 Any future speed limit changes that don’t relate to roads outside schools will likely be 100% at the cost of Tararua ratepayers.